prometheus/alertmanager/docs/configuration.md

 [ wont_fix_resolution: <string> ]

 # If reopen_transition is defined, reopen the issue when it is not older than this value (rounded down to the nearest minute).
-The resolutiondate field is used to determine the age of the issue.
+# The resolutiondate field is used to determine the age of the issue.
 [ reopen_duration: <duration> ]

-# Other issue and custom fields
+# Other issue and custom fields.
 fields:
   [ <string>: <jira_field> ... ]